arjunbkool/LHT_ImageAnalyzer/README.md

 Installation:
 1. Place the portable "Fiji.app" (https://imagej.net/software/fiji/downloads) and "Tesseract-OCR" (https://osdn.net/frs/g_redir.php?m=acc&f=tesseract-ocr-alt%2Ftesseract-ocr-3.02-win32-portable.zip) in ~\Application
+2.	the requirements.txt has the modules to install in a new python environment before running the code
-2. The source directory has some example images to try
+3. The source directory has some example images to try
-3. The images will be automatically moved to destination directory through out the course of the running.
+4. The images will be automatically moved to destination directory through out the course of the running.
 Please return them to source directory before testing again

 Report on latest bugs: